thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 ## Configuration protocol between thin-edge and the child-devices

 The configuration plugin `c8y_configuration_plugin` can act as a proxy between the cloud and a child-device.
-However, for that to work, a client must be installed on the child device to perform the actual configuration updates pushed by thin-edge on behalf of the cloud.
+However, for that to work, a client, referred to as child-device-agent, must be installed on the child device to perform the actual configuration updates pushed by thin-edge on behalf of the cloud.
 While the configuration plugin tells what need to be updated and when, only the child device specific client can control where and how these updates can be applied.

 * The responsibility of the configuration plugin is to
   * interact with the cloud, receiving the configuration update and configuration snapshot requests,
+  * download/upload configuration files from/to the cloud to be exchanged with the child device
   * exchange configuration files with the child device via an HTTP-based file transfer service over the local network,
   * notify the child devices via MQTT when configuration files are to be updated or requested from the cloud,
   * listen to child devices' configuration operation status via MQTT messages and mirror those to the cloud.
 * The child-device agent is an MQTT+HTTP client that
   * interact with the child-device system, accessing the actual configuration files
   * connect the main thin-edge device over the local MQTT bus,
-  * listen over MQTT for configuration updates and requests,
+  * listen over MQTT for configuration snapshot and update requests,
   * download and upload the configuration files on demand,
   * notify the progress of the configuration operations to the main device via MQTT.

-For each kind of child device such a specific client has to be implemented and installed on the child-device hardware (To be precise, most often on the child device, but not necessarily as, for a child device with closed software that cannot be altered, one might have to install a protocol adaptor on the main device).
+For each kind of child device such an agent has to be implemented and installed on the child-device hardware.
+For a child device with closed software that cannot be altered, one might have to install that agent with protocol adaptor on the main device.

 Here is the protocol that has to be implemented by the child-device configuration client.
 This protocol covers 4 interactions, the child devices:
 1. Connecting to thin-edge
+2. Uploading its supported configuration list to thin-edge
-2. Downloading configuration file updates from thin-edge
+3. Downloading configuration file updates from thin-edge
-3. Uploading current configuration files to thin-edge
+4. Uploading current configuration files to thin-edge
-4. Notifying the list of configuration files to thin-edge
+5. Notifying thin-edge of configuration operation status updates

 ### The child device connects to the thin-edge parent device